Animal hoarding: Hoarding-specific laws

 Only two states have laws regarding the hoarding of animals: Illinois and Hawaii.

 Passed in 2001, the Illinois Humane Care for Animals Act was amended to include a definition a companion animal hoarder and mandated psychological counseling for animal hoarders who violate Section 3.
 A person convicted of violating section 3 of the Act (which requires the provision of food and water, adequate shelter and protection from the weather, veterinary care, and humane care and treatment) is guilty of a misdemeanor with a second or subsequent violation raising the offense to a Class 4 felony.
 One commentator, Victoria Hayes, JD, believed that although Illinois' legal definition of a "companion animal hoarder" is a step in the right direction, the definition does not provide any extra tools to a prosecutor.
 Animal hoarding itself is not prohibited by the statute, she said, and the prosecutor must still show a violation of Section 3 of the Humane Care for Animals Act.
-It is important to note that animal hoarding itself is not prohibited by the Illinois statute.
+Animal hoarding itself is not prohibited by the Illinois statute.

 Hawaii, on the other hand, specifically outlaws animal hoarding.
 In 2008, animal hoarding became a misdemeanor offense.
 Hawaii's Penal Code now provides:

 (1) A person commits the offense of animal hoarding if the person intentionally, knowingly, or recklessly;